Online Nuclear Engineering Degrees - Schools & Programs

 The major admission requirements for the program include a bachelor’s degree from an accredited college or university in an engineering discipline, an overall GPA of 3.0, three letters of recommendation, and TOEFL or IELTS scores for all international applicants.
 GRE scores are not required for admission.

-The program comprises 30 credits, out of which 18 must be in nuclear engineering, nine credits must be from outside of nuclear engineering for developing interdisciplinary breadth, while the remaining three must be from a nuclear engineering project.
-Some of the courses in the curriculum include reactor engineering, radiation safety and shielding, nuclear materials, nuclear fuel cycles, and radiation and reactor fundamentals.
+The program comprises 30 credits, out of which 15 to 18 must be in nuclear engineering, nine credits must be from outside of nuclear engineering for developing interdisciplinary breadth, and the remaining three must be from a nuclear engineering project.
+Some courses in the curriculum include reactor engineering; radiation safety and shielding; nuclear materials; nuclear fuel cycles; and radiation and reactor fundamentals.

-On successful completion of the program, graduates can take up roles such as nuclear engineer, isotopes and radiation engineer, nuclear licensing engineer, nuclear project engineer, nuclear safety engineer, and nuclear repair engineer, to name a few.
+On successful completion of the program, graduates can take up roles such as nuclear engineers, isotopes and radiation engineers, nuclear licensing engineers, nuclear project engineers, nuclear safety engineers, and nuclear repair engineers, to name a few.

 • Location: Raleigh, NC